 One of the main goals of the flow model is to accurately model the potentiometric surface in the shallow Qal and near the Qal-UMCf contact.
 For this reason the model will have a finer vertical discretization in the Qal and along the Qal-UMCf contact.
 Initially we propose subdividing the Qal into three layers, with the combined thickness of these three layers ranging from 10 to 50 feet.
 The UMCf will initially be divided into two layers.
 The thicknesses of the model layers will generally increase with increasing depth.
 The layer thickness and layer depths will also be chosen in order to represent the screened intervals of pumping wells as best as possible.
-As with the horizontal discretization, consideration will also be given to fine choose vertical resolutions to satisfy Peclet number criteria for possible transport modeling in the future.
+As with the horizontal discretization, consideration will also be given to choose vertical resolutions to satisfy Peclet number criteria for possible transport modeling in the future, as well as numerical stability issues associated with unconfined model layers that may undergo drying.
+Tronox is cognizant of the potential instability associated with using unconfined (convertible) model layers with small thicknesses.
+Rather than using arbitrary starting head values, Tronox will input starting heads based on an interpolation of a set of actual measurements.
+If instability persists, attempts will be made to temporarily convert the layers from unconfined run.